-A practical, intensive six week course designed to give momentum to those who have already come some way into writing a long fiction project.
+This is a practical, intensive six week course designed to give momentum to those who have already come some way into writing a long fiction project.
 Alongside advice on structure, story, character, dialogue and location, we’ll explore ways in which we can re-energise and refine your writing process to help you to finally carry the ball over the line.
 Towards the end of the course we’ll explore the practicalities of re-writing and editing, and of preparing a draft to send out to agents.
-You’ll be expected to do some short practical writing exercises during the classes, so please bring whatever you feel most comfortable working with.
+You’ll be expected to do some short practical writing exercises during the classes,

 William Shaw has written eight crime fiction novels; the latest is Grave’s End.
 The Times calls him “a superb, flowing writer”; The Sun says he’s “one of the best authors in Brit crime fiction’s new wave”.
 His work has frequently nominated for awards including The Barry Award, The CWA Historical Dagger, the CWA Gold Dagger and the Theakston’s Prize.
 For over twenty years he wrote on popular culture for various publications including The Observer and The New York Times and is also the author of several non-fiction books.
 He is in the process of completing his ninth and tenth novels, working on one in the afternoon and the other in the morning.